-The plant, together with Cheniere’s existing Sabine Pass liquefaction facility in Louisiana, represent an investment of approximately $30 billion in U.S. energy infrastructure.
+The plant, together with Cheniere’s existing Sabine Pass liquefaction facility in Louisiana, represents an investment of approximately $30 billion in U.S. energy infrastructure.

 “Today’s ceremony marks a historic step forward in Cheniere’s ability to provide clean, secure and affordable energy to the world, while creating new jobs here at home,” Cheniere President and CEO Jack Fusco said.

-Advancements in technology have allowed manufacturers in the U.S. to produce more liquified natural gas to support growth at home, but thanks to facilities like Cheniere’s, manufacturers are also able to export U.S. energy abroad:
+Advancements in technology have allowed manufacturers in the U.S. to produce more LNG to support growth at home, but thanks to facilities like Cheniere’s, manufacturers are also able to export U.S. energy abroad:

 Cheniere became the first company to export LNG from the United States in Feb.
 2016, when it shipped from its Sabine Pass complex in Louisiana, and has led the burgeoning U.S. LNG industry.
 Record natural gas from Texas and other U.S. shale plays is spurring billions of dollars of investment, most of it focused on the Gulf Coast…